Testosterone Supplements vs TRT: Which Is Right for You?

 What counts as “low testosterone” — and who actually needs TRT?

-If you plan to have children, TRT is usually avoided because exogenous testosterone can markedly suppress sperm production (sometimes to azoospermia).
-WJMH+1
+If you plan to have children, TRT is usually avoided because exogenous testosterone (TRT) can markedly suppress sperm production (sometimes to azoospermia).

 TRT injections: how they work, pros & cons

 What are they?
-Testosterone esters (e.g., cypionate, enanthate) or undecanoate administered every 1–3 weeks (short-acting) or about every 10–12 weeks (long-acting), depending on the product and protocol.
-Norfolk and Norwich Hospitals+1
+Testosterone esters (e.g. cypionate, enanthate) or undecanoate.
+Short-acting versions injected every 2–3 weeks; long-acting depot injections every 10–14 weeks, depending on the product and protocol.

 Pros

-Predictable serum T rise and symptom improvement in appropriately diagnosed men.
-AUA Net
++ Predictable rise in serum T and clear symptom improvement in properly diagnosed men.

-Flexible dosing (short-acting) or convenience (long-acting depot).
-Norfolk and Norwich Hospitals
++ Flexible dosing (short-acting) or greater convenience (long-acting).

 Cons & risks

-Polycythaemia (raised haematocrit) risk — requires blood-count monitoring to reduce stroke risk; dose/timing may need adjustment.
-Royal United Hospitals Bath
++ Polycythaemia (raised haematocrit) — requires regular blood monitoring to minimise stroke risk; dose may need adjustment.

-Blood pressure: 2025 FDA labelling requires a warning for increased BP where not already present.
-Reuters
++ Blood pressure: 2025 FDA labelling includes a warning for increased BP

 Testosterone supplements: what they can (and can’t) do